domonda/api/README.md

 Authentication is implemented via Bearer token.
 In the following examples replace `API_KEY` with the API key specific to the client company in domonda.
-If you don't a key, request it from api@domonda.com with information about the company in domonda and who authorized the useage of the data.
+API keys can be requested from api@domonda.com, please include information about the company that is using domonda and who authorized the usage of the data.

 ```http
 POST https://domonda.app/api/public/graphql